When we complete the internal review, there are 3 different types of decisions we can make. We can:

 Jasmine asked for an internal review of our decision to approve her NDIS plan.
 Her plan includes $3000 funding for therapy, but she believes she needs more.

-Jasmine’s internal reviewer looks at all the information we have about Jasmine and her support needs.
+Jasmine’s internal reviewer looks at all the information we have about Jasmine and her NDIS supports.
 Her internal reviewer decides the original plan was the preferable decision under the law.

 This means her plan does not change.
 She still has $3000 funding for therapy.